What is it?

 The effectiveness ratings for GLUCOSAMINE HYDROCHLORIDE are as follows:

 Insufficient evidence to rate effectiveness for...

-Other research suggests that taking glucosamine hydrochloride alone or in combination with chondroitin sulfate doesn’t reduce pain in people with osteoarthritis of the knee.
+Most research suggests that taking glucosamine hydrochloride alone does not reduce pain in people with osteoarthritis of the knee.

-A lot more research has been done on glucosamine sulfate (see separate listing) than on glucosamine hydrochloride.
+More research has been done on glucosamine sulfate (see separate listing) than on glucosamine hydrochloride.
 There is some thought that glucosamine sulfate may be more effective than glucosamine hydrochloride for osteoarthritis.
-One study comparing the two showed no difference.
-But some researchers have criticized the quality of that study.
+Most research comparing the two forms of glucosamine showed no difference.
+However, some researchers have criticized the quality of some of these studies.

 - Rheumatoid arthritis.
-Some early research shows that taking a specific glucosamine hydrochloride product (Rohto Pharmaceuticals Co.) in combination with prescription medical treatments reduces pain compared to a sugar pill.
-But this product does not seem to reduce the number of painful or swollen joints or decrease inflammation.
+Early research shows that taking a specific glucosamine hydrochloride product (Rohto Pharmaceuticals Co.) in combination with prescription medical treatments reduces pain compared to a sugar pill.
+However, this product does not seem to decrease inflammation or reduce the number of painful or swollen joints.

 - Back pain.